DFE-Digital/publish-teacher-training-2022/README.md

 ## Setting up the app in development

 1. [Follow these instructions to configure HTTPS](config/localhost/https/README.md)
-3. Run `yarn` to install node dependencies
+2. Run `yarn` to install node dependencies
-2. Run `bundle install` to install the gem dependencies
+3. Run `bundle install` to install the gem dependencies
+4. Run `touch config/settings/development.local.yml` and set a value for `dfe_signin.secret`
-4. Run `bundle exec foreman start -f Procfile.dev` to launch the app on http://localhost:3000.
+5. Run `bundle exec foreman start -f Procfile.dev` to launch the app on http://localhost:3000.
-5. Run `./bin/webpack-dev-server` in a separate shell for faster compilation of assets.
+6. Run `./bin/webpack-dev-server` in a separate shell for faster compilation of assets.

 ## Docker